dart-lang/site-www/src/tools/dartpad/index.md

   Click the **New Pad** button,
   and confirm that you want to discard changes to the current pad.

-  The source code for the Hello World app appears under the DART tab.
+  Click on the Dart logo to access the source code for the Hello World app.
   </li>

   <li markdown="1">
-  Turn off **HTML**, using the toggle underneath the Dart logo.
+  Using the toggle underneath the logo, verify **HTML** support is disabled.
-  The HTML and CSS tabs disappear.
   </li>

   <li markdown="1">